nicolecarman/nicolecarman/README.md

 Please feel free to [email me](mailto:nicolecarman90@outlook.com) if you would like to network, collaborate, or discuss an opportunity with me!<br>
 You can also find me on social media.

+My Codecademy chapter, Nerds Who Code, is actively looking for and working on projects.
+If you'd like to be a part of Nerds Who Code or would like to collaborate with us, please send me an email.
+Alternatively, you can click on my Linktree link under my profile picture and navigate to the Discord server for Nerds Who Code.

 ![https://www.linkedin.com/in/nicole-carman/](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)   ![https://www.twitter.com/nicolecatlady/](https://img.shields.io/badge/Twitter-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white)